PaulBrooksDev/VerifyMe/README.md

 3 - Add & commit changes (if any)

-4 - push to heroku (change master to main if there is an error)
+4 - push to heroku (change master to main if there is a git branch error)

 ```bash
 npm run prod-build